aws/aws-sdk-swift-s3-transfer-manager/README.md

 To upload a local directory to Amazon S3, you need to provide the input struct UploadDirectoryInput and provide the target bucket, and the source directory’s URL.

 The UploadDirectoryInput struct has several optional properties that configure the transfer behavior.
-For more details on what each input configuration does, refer to these documentation comments on the UploadDirectoryInput initializer. **_TODO AFTER GITHUB REPO CREATION: ADD LINK_**
+For more details on what each input configuration does, refer to [the documentation comments on the UploadDirectoryInput](https://github.com/aws/aws-sdk-swift-s3-transfer-manager/blob/main/Sources/S3TransferManager/Model/OperationInput/UploadDirectoryInput.swift).

 ```swift
 let s3tm = try await S3TransferManager()